clidev/spike.x/README.md

 # User guide

 # Supported platforms
-Spike.x can be installed on many platforms that support JDK 1.8 or newer.
+Spike.x can be installed on almost any platform that supports JDK 1.8 or newer, but some of the filters only support a specific platform.

 The following platforms are currently supported: